realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Time-cycling interval

 In this decorative mode the device cycles through a list of pre-programmed, movie-accurate *destination* and *last time departed* times.
 This mode is enabled by setting the "Time-cycling Interval" to anything but "off".
 The device will cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays.
 Set the interval to "off" to disable.
 See [here](#time-cycling)

+##### &#9654; Alarm base is real present time

+Selects whether the alarm and sound-on-the-hour are based on real, actual present time, or "present" time as displayed (eg after a time travel).

+Note that the night mode schedules and the Reminder are always based on actual present time.

 #### Network & time synchronization settings